-Particulars Outstanding for following periods from due date Total Not Due <1 year 1-2 years 2-3 years More than 3 years (i) Undisputed trade receivables - considered good - - - - - - (iii) Disputed trade receivables considered good - - - - - -
+Particulars Outstanding for following periods from due Outstanding for following periods from due date Not Due <1 year 1-2 years 2-3 years More than 3 years (i) Undisputed trade receivables 70 - - - - 70 (ii) Disputed trade receivables - - - - - -

 No trade receivables are due from directors or other officers of the Company either severally or jointly with any other person and from firms or private companies respectively in which any director is a partner, a director or a member, except as disclosed in note 20.
 Refer note 21 for the Company's policy regarding impairment allowance on trade receivables and Company's credit risk management processes.